7Block Labs

 • How it works

-• You define a Reward Distribution Plan with percentages and payout addresses.
+• First, you set up a Reward Distribution Plan that outlines the percentages and payout addresses.

-• When you stake (Dedicated ETH), include fee_recipient_address and reward_splitter_plan_id.
-Coinbase deploys the fee‑split contract as the validator’s EL fee recipient.
-Rewards are split automatically; CL flows to your withdrawal address. (docs.cdp.coinbase.com)
+• When you're ready to stake your Dedicated ETH, just include the fee_recipient_address and reward_splitter_plan_id.
+Coinbase takes care of deploying the fee-split contract as your validator’s EL fee recipient.
+The cool part?
+Rewards get split automatically, and the CL flows right to your withdrawal address.
+Check out more details here!

 import { Coinbase, ExternalAddress, StakeOptionsMode } from "@coinbase/coinbase-sdk";